Welcome to this week’s Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 The lesson, of course, is that being prepared can encompass many aspects of life.
-That includes having a solid plan of action on the back burner, ready to go, when things don’t go as planned or an unexpected disruption to your digital life occurs.
+That includes having a solid plan of action on the back burner, ready to go when things don’t go as planned or unexpected disruption to your digital life occurs.
 Having preps to support your digital life is something we think about in terms of an EMP or going off-grid, but how many of you have a backup plan for a total computer or hard drive failure?

 Here is another scenario.